2012 Lamma Island ferry collision: Controversies

 The decision by the captain of Sea Smooth to leave the scene sparked a heated debate, namely whether saving oneself, or risking oneself for the others has a high priority.
 At first, reports stated that the captain continued on to the pier out of passenger request and out of fear that Sea Smooth herself might sink, but later reports also claimed that some passengers urged the captain to stop.
 In the few days following the accident, the captain had remained emotionally unstable even after being discharged from the hospital.

 After he was informed of the accident, Chief Executive Leung Chun-ying immediately set out to the scene to oversee the rescue efforts.
 Some media suggested it was a "political show", and said that his presence might have actually slowed down the rescue.

-Leung was also criticised for his decision to ask for help from Mainland China through the Liaison Office of the Central People's Government, despite the abundance of manpower and resources already in Hong Kong.
+Leung was also criticised by pro-democracy supporters for his decision to ask for help from Mainland China through the Liaison Office of the Central People's Government, despite the abundance of manpower and resources already in Hong Kong.
 Many saw this as increased influence and reliance on the Central government, a change from the previous Tsang administration.
 Also, despite Leung's clarification that no ship from Mainland China had been deployed in the rescue, on 3 October Mainland China's China News Service reported that "95 people had been rescued by the professional Chinese rescue fleet".
 The news agency later deleted the number rescued, but the report had not been fully withdrawn and the claim remained that Chinese ships had helped in the rescue.